Kavita Paudwal

-Kavita Paudwal Tulpule (born 1974), is an Indian singer.
+Kavita Paudwal Tulpule (born 1974) is an Indian singer.
 She is known for singing devotional songs Bhajan and has released around 40 music albums, including Gayatri Mantra, Krishna and Lakshmi and Amrutvani.
 She has been singing devotional songs since 1995.
 She has lent her voices for hit songs like Haiyya (1995), Mirch Masala (1996), and Julie I love you.
-She has done playback singing for many Bollywood films, some of few include Tohfa (1984), Junoon (1992), Phool Bane Patthar (1998), Bhavna (1984), and Angaaray (1998).
+She has done playback singing for many Bollywood films, including Tohfa (1984), Junoon (1992), Phool Bane Patthar (1998), Bhavna (1984), and Angaaray (1998).

 She sings predominantly in Hindi lanugauge films and music albums but has also sung in Tamil, Telugu, Bengali, Kannada, Marathi, Gujarati, Nepali, Malayalam, Oriya, Bhojpuri and other Indian languages.

 Early life and education

 Paudwal holds a commerce degree from Narsee Monjee College of Commerce and Economics, Mumbai.
 She completed her master's degree in interactive media from Tisch School of Arts, New York University.
 She was trained in Hindustani classical music by Pandit Jialal Vasant and Suresh Wadkar and her parents Arun Paudwal and Anuradha Paudwal.